faviq/faviq/codes/README.md

 bash download_wiki.sh
 ```

-Note that we concatenated the title with the passage and regarded it as the passage.

 ## Querying Wikipedia documents database using SQLite

 We provide a code snippet for retrieving Wikipedia documents (in text format) using retrieval predictions and Wikipedia database.